MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 winget install <app-id>
 ```

-## Supported app guidelines

-- Surface Hub only runs [Universal Windows Platform (UWP) apps](/windows/uwp/get-started/universal-application-platform-guide).
-Apps created using the [MSIX Packaging Tool](/windows/msix/packaging-tool/tool-overview) will not run on Surface Hub.
-- Apps must be targeted for the [Universal device family](/windows/apps/publish/publish-your-app/device-families) or Windows Team device family.
-- Surface Hub only supports offline-licensed apps.
-- By default, apps must be signed to be installed.
-During testing and development, you can also choose to run developer-signed UWP apps by placing the device in developer mode.
-- You need admin credentials to install apps on your Surface Hub.

 ## Deploy released apps

 There are several options for installing apps that have been released to the Microsoft Store, depending on whether you want to evaluate them on a few devices or deploy them broadly to your organization.